Astrophysics (Index)About

 (particle with half-integer spin)

 The particle-physics term fermion refers to a particle with half-integer spin, i.e., 1/2 different than some integer (1/2, 3/2, -1/2, etc.).
 The particle-physics term boson refers to a particle with full-integer spin (1, 2, 3, etc.).
-An elementary fermion is one that is an elementary particle, and a composite fermion is one that is a composite particle (comprising elementary particles whose spins sum to a half-integer number), these two categories sharing the characteristics associated with half-integer spin, including adherence to Fermi-Dirac statistics.
+An elementary fermion is one that is an elementary particle, and a composite fermion is one that is a composite particle (formed of multiple elementary particles whose spins sum to a half-integer number), these two categories sharing the characteristics associated with half-integer spin, including adherence to Fermi-Dirac statistics.
 Example elementary fermions include any of the quarks and leptons.
-Baryons are one type of composite fermion.
+Baryons are a class of composite fermions.
+Electrons, protons, and neutrons are fermions.
+Atomic nuclei are composite fermions if their mass number is odd.
+(Nuclei with even mass numbers are composite bosons).

 (physics,particle)